PranavManurkar/M-M-connect/README.md

 # Mentor Connect

-Mentor Connect is an application that facilitates connections between mentors and mentees across various topics.
-It enables mentees to book appointments with mentors, engage in chat conversations, and leave reviews after the session.
-The platform aims to create a seamless mentorship experience.
+Mentor Connect is a platform designed to bridge the gap between mentors and mentees by offering a streamlined experience for scheduling, communication, and feedback.
+Whether you're seeking guidance or sharing your expertise, Mentor Connect ensures every interaction is efficient and meaningful.

 ## Features
+- **Smart Mentor Discovery**:
+Easily explore mentors based on areas of expertise and interests.
+Mentees can filter and find the right match for their needs.

+- **Seamless Appointment Scheduling**:
-- **Mentor-Mentee Matching**: Mentees can browse mentors in different topics and book appointments.
+Mentees can view mentor availability and book sessions with just a few clicks.

-- **Appointment Booking**: Mentees can schedule appointments with mentors after confirming their availability.
-- **Chat**: Mentors and mentees can communicate in real time through an integrated chat feature.
+- **Integrated Real-Time Chat**:
+Built-in chat allows direct communication between mentors and mentees before and after appointments.

+- **Post-Session Feedback**:
-- **Reviews**: After each session, mentees can leave feedback to help mentors improve and assist future mentees in making informed decisions.
+Mentees can provide reviews after each session, helping mentors grow and future mentees choose wisely.
 ## Tech Stack

 - **Frontend**: Next.js, React, Mantine UI
 - **Backend**: Django
 - **Authentication**: JWT (JSON Web Token)
 - **Database**: SQLite
--

 ## Installation

 1. Clone the repository: